wesleynjerenga/first-repo/README.md

-this is a description of buildiing a portfolio new
+this is a description of buildiing a portfolio newgit git init.git